threefoldfoundation/threefold_data/content/project/climate_action_project/climate_action_project.md

 <!-- ## Support this project

-EarthProject is included in ThreeFold’s [Token Distribution Event (TDE)](https://wiki.threefold.io/#/tdeoverview)</a> for the impact it brings to our planet, humanity and the ThreeFold Grid.
+Climate Action Project is included in ThreeFold’s [Token Distribution Event (TDE)](https://wiki.threefold.io/#/tdeoverview)</a> for the impact it brings to our planet, humanity and the ThreeFold Grid.
 The ThreeFold Token (TFT) represents a unit of capacity on the new Internet and is created only when new capacity is added to the ThreeFold Grid.
 Each project on the TDE benefits from TFT fund allocations.
-You can buy TFT's and support EarthProject, and the growth of a new Conscious Internet.
+You can buy TFT's and support Climate Action Project, and the growth of a new Conscious Internet.

 ## TFGrid Solution